ompl/ompl/doc/dox/optimizationObjectivesTutorial.md

 The base class's default implementation of `combineCosts` simply sums the two costs given as arguments.
 In our case, we return the minimum of the two costs, which is equivalent to returning the minimum clearance of the two.
 If we accumulate the cost of a path using this operation instead of addition, we'll get the minimum clearance of the entire path as desired.

 Next, we need to specify how to compute the cost of a _motion_ defined by the two endpoints of the motion.
-Technically, the cost of the motion comes from the minimum clearance over all states along that motion.
+Technically, the cost of the motion comes from the minimum clearance over the entire continuum of states along that motion.
 In most real-world motion planning problems this is very difficult to compute, so we have to settle for an approximation.
 One approximation is to simply take the the minimum of the clearances of the two endpoints; we'll implement this approximation as an example for simplicity, but it's a much better idea to sample some interpolating states along the motion for more accuracy, as is done in `ompl::base::MinimaxObjective::motionCost`.
 Here's how we implement the two-endpoint approximation of motion cost:

 ~~~{.cpp}
 ob::Cost MaximizeMinClearance::motionCost(ob::State *s1, ob::State *s2) const